eflautt/ga-data-science/projects/full-project/Project 4/project4-readme.md

 **Bonus:**
 - n/a

 ---

 #### Necessary Deliverables
 - Completed IPython Notebook

 ---
 #### Dataset
 We'll be using the same dataset as UCLA's Logit Regression in R tutorial to explore logistic regression in Python.
 Our goal will be to identify the various factors that may influence admission into graduate school.
 It containes four variables- admit, gre, gpa, rank.

-admit- is a binary variable.
+- admit- is a binary variable.
 It indicates whether or not a candidate was admitted admit =1) our not (admit= 0)

-gre- gre score
+- gre- GRE score

-gpa- grade point average
+- gpa- Grade Point Average

-rank- rank of an applicant's undergraduate alma mater with 1 being a high rank and 4 being the lowest rank
+- rank- Rank of an applicant's undergraduate alma mater with 1 being a high rank and 4 being the lowest rank

 #### Starter code
 IPython Notebook with questions is provided.
 Check out the Example notebook.

 #### Suggested Ways to Get Started
 - Review your previous work notebooks and the feedback.

 ---

 ### Useful Resources
 - A link to [the example notebook]

 ---